flutter/codelabs/photos-sharing/final/README.md

 This branch contains the final implemented app.

-See the `main` branch for the initial version of the app that you should check out to begin the codelab.
+See the `photos-sharing/initial` directory for the initial version of the app that you should check out to begin the codelab.

 This codelab shows you how to build an application that uses the Google Photos Library API in Flutter.